ahmetsenturk/masters-thesis/content/introduction.typ

 #text(weight: "bold")[Objective 1: Profiling university students on LMSs.]
 The first objective is to design and validate a learner-profiling method that can operate at scale within Artemis.
 We will: (i) identify which artefacts—such as submission history, engagement logs, forum posts, chat conversations, and previous assessments—most accurately reflect competencies, progress, and learning preferences; (ii) determine which preference dimensions (e.g., preferred level of detail, use of examples, explanation style) should be collected explicitly from students and devise lightweight elicitation instruments such as Likert-style sliders or pairwise surveys; and (iii) compare rule-based feature engineering with large-language-model (LLM) approaches, including LLM-as-profiler pipelines that extract profile vectors from free-text evidence.
 The outcome will be a flexible profile schema that can be populated automatically and updated incrementally throughout a course.

 \
-#text(weight: "bold")[Objective 2: Utilising the profile to generate personalised feedback.]
+#text(weight: "bold")[Objective 2: Generate personalised feedback utilising the profile.]
 Building on the learner profile, the second objective is to create a feedback-generation pipeline that produces individualised, actionable feedback through generative AI.
 We will: (i) design a multi-stage workflow that feeds the profile, the current submission, and the grading rubric into an LLM; (ii) explore prompting strategies—such as zero-shot and chain-of-thought prompts—to ensure that profile cues are effectively incorporated; (iii) specify an output schema (e.g., JSON containing rationale, identified strengths, weaknesses, and next-step guidance) that integrates seamlessly with Athena; and (iv) evaluate the resulting feedback both quantitatively (rubric alignment, coverage of profile cues) and qualitatively (student surveys) against the baseline.
+\
+\
+#text(weight: "bold")[Objective 3: Delivering the feedback.]
+As a final objective, we want to complement the personalised feedback with an actionable & intuitive interface.
+We will: (i) design a user interface that allows students to understand the feedback easily - where they failed, what they did well, and what they could improve.
+\
+\

-Both objectives will be pursued through iterative prototyping and case studies conducted within Artemis and Athena, with evaluation criteria focusing on instructional relevance, computational efficiency, and stakeholder satisfaction.
+All objectives will be pursued through iterative prototyping and case studies conducted within Artemis and Athena, with evaluation criteria focusing on instructional relevance, computational efficiency, and stakeholder satisfaction.

 == Outline
+...